dmitigr/pgfe/doc/pgfe/README.md

 ## Features

-  - fast (negligible overhead compared to libpq);
+  - fast and robust;
-  - can be used as header-only library;
+  - can be easily used as header-only library;
-  - work with database connections (in both blocking and non-blocking IO manner);
+  - works with database connections in both blocking and non-blocking IO manner;
-  - execute prepared statements (named parameters are supported);
+  - supports prepared statements with both positional and named parameters;
-  - conveniently call functions and procedures;
+  - provides first-class support for calling functions and procedures;
-  - conveniently handle errors by either via exceptions or error conditions;
-  - conveniently work with [large objects][lob], [COPY][copy] and [pipeline];
+  - supports advanced features of PostgreSQL, such as [pipeline], [COPY][copy] and [large objects][lob];
-  - enum entry for each predefined [SQLSTATE][errcodes];
+  - supports advanced error handling via exceptions and error conditions: provides enum entry for each predefined [SQLSTATE][errcodes];
-  - easily convert the data from the client side representation to the server side representation and vice versa (conversions of multidimensional [PostgreSQL] arrays to/from any combinations of STL containers are supported out of the box!);
+  - provides advanced support for the client/server data conversion: even multidimensional [PostgreSQL] arrays to/from any combinations of STL containers can be performed with easy;
-  - dynamically construct SQL queries;
+  - provides a support of dynamic construction of SQL queries;
-  - separate SQL and C++ code (e.g., by placing SQL code into a text file);
+  - allows to separate SQL queries and C++ code on the client side;
-  - simple and thread-safe connection pool.
+  - provides simple, robust and thread-safe connection pool.

 ## Usage